Am I Underinsured? How to Tell If You Have Enough Car Insurance

 Total potential exposure $200,000–$1M+ Far below minimums

-The gap between what minimums pay and what serious accidents cost can mean lawsuits, wage garnishment, and even forced asset liquidation.
-Understanding the full picture of state minimum car insurance requirements by state is the first step toward knowing how exposed you really are.
+The gap between what minimums pay and what serious accidents cost can mean lawsuits, wage garnishment, and forced asset liquidation.
+For a deeper read on why minimums consistently fall short, see is state minimum car insurance enough?

 Collision & Comprehensive: Do You Need Them?